1 Day Kampala City Tour, One Day in Kampala seeing City Attractions

-During a 1 day Kampala City Tour, you will visit Kampala, the commercial, administrative and social capital of Uganda.
-Kampala City several attractions whose conclusive tour almost takes a full day.
+During a 1 day Kampala City Tour, you will visit Kampala, the commercial, administrative and capital city of Uganda.
+Kampala City has several attractions whose conclusive tour almost takes a full day.
+This one day trip is one of the several 1 day tours in Uganda that begin from the Kampala city to Uganda’s tourist attractions that are not far from the city.
+To visit all tourist places in Kampala, you need a full day at your disposal.

 The city is a tourist must-seeing destination known for its historical landmarks as Kasubi Tombs, a burial site for Buganda Kingdom kings, the Bahai Temple of the Bahai faith, Namugongo Martyrs Shrine, Uganda Museum, the magnificent Old Kampala Muammar Qaddafi National Mosque, Namirmembe Cathedral, Rubaga Church, Nakasero market, Kabaka’s Lakes in Lubaga, African craft markets at the National Theatre or along Buganda road and many other areas.
 Kampala has beautiful city skyline including visible commercial and hotel buildings.
 Kampala is a good showcase for the tourists to get to know more about Uganda in the past 80 years or more because its history is a condensed version of recent Uganda history.